Variable pitch fan

 One advantage of the variable fan option is that varying the fan pitch offers the possibility of reversing engine thrust without the need for heavy blocker doors, cascades, etc.

-The pitch of the fan can be reversed through Feather as with the Turbomeca Astafan. or through Fine Pitch as employed in the Rolls-Royce/SNECMA M45SD-02.
+The pitch of the fan can be reversed through feathering as with the Turbomeca Astafan or through fine pitch as employed in the Rolls-Royce/SNECMA M45SD-02.

 With reverse thrust engaged, the air for the fan typically enters the engine through an auxiliary intake formed by a longitudinal gap which is exposed near the cold nozzle exit plane.
 The bulk of this air is expelled through the normal air intake thus providing a force resisting forward motion.
 However, the remaining air has to undertake some sort of U-turn so that it can enter the engine core (i.e. gas generator) to provide the energy to drive the fan.

 Normally a low specific thrust turbofan would have an ultra-high bypass ratio and be fitted with a reduction gearbox between the fan and the LP shaft to allow the IP compressor and LP turbine to operate at a much higher rotational speed than the fan to reduce the number of stages required in these multi-stage devices.

 Rolls-Royce are currently developing the Ultrafan which employs much of what is described above.

 In the 1980s the General Electric GE36 Unducted Fan (UDF), which actually flew on a McDonnell Douglas MD-80, employed two rows of contra-rotating variable pitch fan blades, albeit without any fan casing because it was a prop-fan engine.